Bijosabu/keepiT/README.md

 14 Followed the MVC architecture
-15 all files folder let you upload all files under a single folder 16 all files already saved are shown at beginning with an option to add more files
+15 all files folder let you upload all files under a single folder 16 all files already saved are shown at beginning with an option to add more files 17 Ensure network connectivity for the app while testing

 yet to update
  12 search functionality